microsoftgraph/entra-powershell/module/EntraBeta/docs/Set-EntraBetaUserLicense.md

 PS C:\> Set-EntraBetaUserLicense -ObjectId $User.ObjectId -AssignedLicenses $Licenses
 ```

-The first command gets a user by using the Get-EntraBetaUser (./Get-EntraBetaUser.md)cmdlet, and then stores it in the $LicensedUser variable.
+The first command gets a user by using the [Get-EntraBetaUser](./Get-EntraBetaUser.md) cmdlet, and then stores it in the $LicensedUser variable.

 The second command gets another user by using Get-EntraBetaUser , and then stores it in the $User variable.